-Reimbursement of Fee: Fees will not normally be reimbursed to consent holders where they are unable to trade on a given day (for whatever reason).
+- 17.1 Reimbursement of Fee: Fees will not normally be reimbursed to consent holders because they are unable to trade on a given day.
 Fees may be reimbursed where traders cease to trade and surrender their Consent to the Council.
-Any reimbursement will be strictly from the date the Consent is surrendered to the Council.
-A small administration fee will be deducted from the final settlement.
-Refund of any fee paid to the Council in connection with the granting of a Street Trading Consent will be based on the number of trading days remaining, divided by the daily fee paid, less an administration fee.

-Alcohol: The sale of alcohol will not normally be permitted by Street Trading Consent.
-However, the District's town centres are licensed by the Council under the Licensing Act 2003 and permission may be sought under the authority of a Temporary Event Notice (TEN) in respect of the sale or supply of alcohol or the provision of late night refreshment as part of larger community events.
-An application form is available from the Licensing Unit.

-Persons under the age of 17 years: In accordance with the Local Government (Miscellaneous Provisions) Act 1982, the Council is unable to grant a Street Trading Consent to any person under the age of 17 years.

-Access/inspection by Council and Police Officers: Consent holders must allow access to authorised officers of the Council and police officers at all reasonable times for the purposes of assessing and ensuring compliance with the Street Trading Consent.
+Any reimbursement will be from the date the Consent is surrendered to the Council.
+A small administration fee may be deducted from the final settlement.
+Refund of any fee paid to the Council in connection with the granting of a Street Trading Consent will be based on the number of trading days remaining, divided by the daily fee paid, less an administration fee. - 17.2 Alcohol: The sale of alcohol will not normally be permitted by Street Trading Consent.
+Occasional permission may be sought however, under the authority of a Temporary Event Notice (TEN) in respect of the sale or supply of alcohol as part of community events.
+The TEN should be served by the individual street trader or stall holder rather than the market organiser and forms are available from the Gov.uk website. - 17.3 Persons under the age of 17 years: In accordance with the Local Government (Miscellaneous Provisions) Act 1982, the Council is unable to grant a Street Trading Consent to any person under the age of 17 years. - 17.4 Access/inspection by Council and Police Officers: Consent holders must allow access to authorised officers of the Council and police officers at all reasonable times for the purposes of assessing and ensuring compliance with the Street Trading Consent.